Trygune/Trygune/README.md

 ## 📂 Projects

-* **Tax app**
+### Tax App
+My main and most significant project so far is a **Tax Application** built as part of my learning journey.
+It represents my first larger, real-world-style project where I applied practical development concepts.

+### Other Practice Projects
-Most repositories here are **practice-based projects** created during learning, such as:
+Most of my other repositories are smaller practice projects created while learning, including:

-* Quiz applications
+- Quiz applications
-* Calculator apps
+- Calculator apps
-* Todo app
+- Todo applications

-These projects represent my learning journey rather than finished products.
+These projects reflect my continuous learning process and hands-on practice with different frontend concepts, rather than production-ready products.

 ---